cloudera/flink-tutorials/flink-simple-tutorial/README.md

 As we cannot always force strict ordering for the output elements we used a `Set` instead of a `List` to compare expected output regardless of the order.
 This might or might not be the correct approach depending on the application flow, but it works very well in our case.

 ## Running the application on a Cloudera cluster
-The Flink Quickstart Application can be deployed on a CDH cluster remotely.
+The Flink tutorial Application can be deployed on a CDH cluster remotely.
 The actual version of the application was tested against CDH6.3.0 and FLINK-1.9.0-csa0.1.1-cdh6.3.0-1420238-el7 without any security integration on it.
 The Flink parcel is accessible at the [flink-temporary repo](http://support-ci.sre-dev.cloudera.com:8081/artifactory/webapp/#/artifacts/browse/tree/General/flink-temporary)
 After you have [built](#Build) the project run the application from a Flink GateWay node:

 ```
-flink run -m yarn-cluster -d -p 2 -ynm HeapMonitor target/flink-simple-quickstart-1.0-SNAPSHOT.jar
+flink run -m yarn-cluster -d -p 2 -ynm HeapMonitor target/flink-simple-tutorial-1.0-SNAPSHOT.jar
 ```

 After launching the application Flink will create a YARN session and launch a dashboard where the application can be monitored.
 The Flink dashbord can be reached from CM through the following path: